 Arroz Con Gandules is a perennial dish in the Puerto Rican diet.
 It is one of the typical dishes that many grandparents taught their grandchildren to prepare, to initiate them in the culinary customs of the island.

 This national dish is composed of capers, olives, tomato sauce, pigeon peas, sofrito and bay leaves, in addition to other condiments.
-According to taste, pork, beans and even bacon fat can be added.

 Rice with pigeon peas, which dates back to the 18th century, has a sauce made with various aromatic ingredients, essential for the exquisite flavor characteristic of this dish.